path-pattern-finder/path-pattern-finder.github.io/README.md

-# Description
+# Find patterns in paths

-**path-pattern finder** is a Java library to find patterns in a list of strings or paths, using a particular set of rules.
+**path-pattern finder** is a Java library to find naming-patterns in a list of strings or paths, using a particular set of rules.
 A command-line app for basic usage is also included.